MURDERGUTS/MURDERGUTS/README.md

 _____________________________________________
 NOTE: Interact with very extra care and caution.
 I am dealing with a lot of stuff currently, so I may act very distant, detached, rude, aggressive, or even cold.
 I'm sorry. :(( BUT that's when I usually have iwec OR iwcaution.
 If it's only 'iwc' Im just a exhausted or bored / sensitive.

 ╰➤ or even emotional, overly sensitive, and self-deprecating.
-I am an HSP/s(highly sensitive person/s).
+I am a HSP(highly sensitive person).
 Please, please take note of that.
 It's already on my strawpage, but I should mention it here, too, just in case.
 I AM NATURALLY A SHY MAN.
 YES, due to being an ambivert I CAN be social, but it does not mean I am not a very shy man in nature.

 ╰➤ Does this mean I may block a lot/freely?